-Cinnabar is a vibrant red, trigonal crystal often appearing on a matrix of Calcite, Dolomite, Quartz, or Opal.
+Cinnabar is a vibrant red, trigonal crystal often appearing on a matrix of Calcite or Dolomite.

 Common Healing Properties of Cinnabar:

 - Stimulates vitality

 - Aids in manifesting prosperity and abundance